-When a formal complaint is received by the Chair of Governors a letter of acknowledgement and a request for written evidence will be sent to the Complainant within 5 school days.
+When a formal complaint is received by the Chair of Governors a letter of acknowledgement and a request for written evidence will be sent to the Complainant within 10 school days.
 All other parties to the complaint will receive a letter outlining the complaint and requesting written evidence.
 The letters will detail the Governors involved in the Complaints Panel and the nominated Chair.
 Any written evidence should be sent to the nominated Chair of the Complaints Panel.
-The panel aim to convene the complaints meetings within 10 school days of the complaint being received, at mutually acceptable times.
+The panel will convene the complaints meetings as soon as is practically possible after the receipt of all written evidence, at mutually acceptable times.
+Following the conclusion of the complaints meeting with all parties, the panel will provide a written response to the complaint within 10 school days.